jasminej90/dand5-identity-fraud-from-enron-email/README.md

 	my_dataset[emp]['fraction_to_poi'] = fraction_to_poi
 ```

+⋅⋅*
-#### Univariate Feature Selection
+  ### Univariate Feature Selection

-In order to decide the best features to use, I utilized an automated feature selection function, i.e. SelectKBest, which returned back the below scores for all the features.
+In order to decide the best features to use, I utilized an automated feature selection function, i.e. SelectKBest, which selects the K features that are most powerful (where K is a parameter).
+The function returned the below scores for all the features.

 ```python
 [('exercised_stock_options', 25.097541528735491),